 Module status: ready

-Before you do this module, you should complete the Essential readings for all the previous modules.
+Before you start this module, you should complete the Essential readings for all the previous modules.
 So, if you haven’t yet done all of them, now would be a great time to catch up.
 You need to build that foundation before moving up to the more advanced material in this module.

 Also make sure you have watched all the videos up to this point.
 You may find it helpful to watch the optional What is “end-to-end” speech synthesis? in the second video tab of Module 8 before moving on.